Filippo Pacini: Biography

 The Asiatic cholera pandemic of 1846-63 was the time period when Pacini made his discovery of the cholera bacillus.
-Cholera came to Florence in 1854 during the Asiatic Cholera Pandemic of 1846-63.
+Cholera came to Florence in 1854 during what is now known as the third cholera pandemic.
 Pacini became very interested in the disease.
 Immediately following the death of cholera patients, he performed an autopsy and with his microscope, conducted histological examinations of the intestinal mucosa.
 During such studies, Pacini discovered a comma-shaped bacillus which he described as a Vibrio.
 He published a paper in 1854 entitled, "Microscopical observations and pathological deductions on cholera" in which he described the organism and its relation to the disease.
 His microscopic slides of the organism were clearly labeled, identifying the date and nature of his investigations (see figure).
 But because of the prevailing belief of Italian scientists in the miasma theory of disease, the work was not noted by others until many years after his death, despite additional publications in 1865, 1866, 1871, 1876, and 1880 which identified the cause of the disease's lethality, and even proposed some effective treatments.
 John Snow, who disproved the miasma theory, and Robert Koch, were widely and erroneously credited with the discovery of the bacillum 30 years later.
 Pacini's work was repeatedly published and readily available to the international scientific community via the English translation published in The British and Foreign Medico-chirurgical Review, Volume 38, July 1866.
 Also in 1854, the Catalan Joaquim Balcells i Pascual discovered the cholera bacterium.

 When Koch, a much more widely respected scientist who had previously identified the tuberculosis bacillus, presented his findings to the Cholera Commission of the Imperial Health Office in Berlin in 1884, the commission congratulated him, but also recognized Pacini's previous discovery of the bacterium.
 In 1965, the international committee on nomenclature adopted the formal name Vibrio cholerae Pacini 1854 to honor his work.